Two killed in protests over controversial Indian citizenship bill

 Images from the protests show crowds chanting slogans and holding signs that read, "We are Assamese and proud" and "Tripura is not the dumping ground of illegal migrants."

-"The northeast is (like) a separate country, it has so many races, religious groups, cultures, around (200) ethnic groups and we are still grappling to live together here," said Patricia Mukhim, a writer and editor Shillong Times, the region's oldest English-language daily.
+"The northeast is (like) a separate country, it has so many races, religious groups, cultures, around (200) ethnic groups and we are still grappling to live together here," said Patricia Mukhim, a writer and editor at Shillong Times, the region's oldest English-language daily.

-"We fear that we will become a demographic minority" if large numbers of Hindus are granted citizenship, he added.
+"We fear that we will become a demographic minority" if large numbers of Hindus are granted citizenship, she added.
 "All of us are very wary about that and then there is the case of that there are not enough jobs to go by, enough living space even."

 Critics of the CAB say it is another example of how Modi and his BJP party have pushed an agenda of Hindu nationalism onto secular India, a country of 1.3 billion people, at the expense of the Muslim population.

 The bill comes months after Modi's government stripped the majority-Muslim state of Jammu and Kashmir of its autonomous status, essentially giving New Delhi more control over the region's affairs and enabling mass Hindu migration to the region.
-That same month, nearly two million people in India's Assam were left off a controversial new National Register of Citizens, which critics feared could be used to justify religious discrimination against Muslims in the state.
+That same month, nearly two million people in Assam were left off a controversial new National Register of Citizens, which critics feared could be used to justify religious discrimination against Muslims in the state.